Wissembourg

 The town was annexed by France after 1648 but then incorporated into Germany in 1871.
 It was returned to France in 1919, but reincorporated back into Germany in 1940.
 After 1944 it again became French.

+Geography

+Wissembourg is situated on the little river Lauter close to the border between France and Germany approximately 60 km north of Strasbourg and 35 km west of Karlsruhe.
+The Wissembourg station offers rail connections to Strasbourg, Haguenau and Landau (Germany).

 History

 Weissenburg (later Wissembourg) Abbey, the Benedictine abbey around which the town has grown, was founded in the 7th century, perhaps under the patronage of Dagobert I. The abbey was supported by vast territories.
 Of the 11th-century buildings constructed under the direction of Abbot Samuel, only the Schartenturm and some moats remain.
 The town was fortified in the 13th century.
 The abbey church of Saint-Pierre et Paul erected in the same century under the direction of Abbot Edelin was secularized in the French Revolution and despoiled of its treasures; in 1803 it became the parish church, resulting in the largest parish church of Alsace, only exceeded in size by the cathedral of Strasbourg.
 At the abbey in the late 9th century the monk Otfried composed a gospel harmony, the first substantial work of verse in German.

 In 1354 Emperor Charles IV made it one of the grouping of ten towns called the Décapole that survived annexation by France under Louis XIV in 1678 and was extinguished with the French Revolution.
 On 25 January 1677 a great fire destroyed many houses and the Hôtel de Ville; its replacement dates from 1741 to 1752.
 Many early structures were spared: the Maison du Sel (1448), under its Alsatian pitched roof, was the first hospital of the town.
 There are many 15th- and 16th-century timber-frame houses, and parts of the walls and gateways of the town.
 The Maison de Stanislas was the retreat of Stanisław Leszczyński, ex-king of Polish-Lithuanian Commonwealth, from 1719 to 1725, when the formal request arrived on 3 April 1725 asking for the hand of his daughter in marriage to Louis XV.
 The First Battle of Wissembourg took place near the town in 1793.